Bubbelbad/Bubbelbad/README.md

 Hey!

 I’m interested in learning how to code and seeing if it could be a new career posibility for me.
 I started in mars and haven't been coding previously.
+Interested in system development in the long run.

 - 🌱 I’m currently learning python on a basic level!